 This isn’t actually any different than it is in school.
 I had plenty of students who could sit in a classroom all day and not retain a lick of information presented to them.
 If a kid didn’t care, it didn’t matter how good the instruction was: no learning would take place.

-Instead, I figured out that we could meet learning goals though his interests and play.
+Instead, I figured out that we could meet learning goals through his interests and play.

 If I want him to practice handwriting skills, he will fight tooth and nail over a handwriting workbook.
 But if he wants to draw and label the controls to his “robot” on a cardboard box he’s playing with, he will work diligently to make each letter precise.
 He will ask about spelling.
 He CARES because it’s immediately relevant to him.